Focolare Movement: Development

 In November 1956, an uprising of the Hungarian people was brutally suppressed.
 Chiara responded by calling for an army of volunteers for the cause of God, "volunteers of God": "A certain society has attempted to erase the name of God, the reality of God, the providence of God and the love of God from people's hearts.
 There has to be a society that can put God back in his rightful place (...).
 A society that witnesses to only one name: God."
 Thus, the "volunteers of God" came to life, the first of 18 branches within the Focolare Movement.

 Groups met according to their area of engagement and, with Chiara's inspiration, began centers for politics, economy, medicine, and art.
 These later developed into a wider movement that Chiara launched in 1968 with the name "For a New Society" and later changed to "New Humanity.

 The Focolare Movement has branched out to address a variety of groups including families, youth, and different religions.
 Special projects have sprung up within the movement, such as the "Abba" school, Young People for a United World (now Youth for a United World), Teens4unity, Economy of Communion (involving 800 companies), evangelism within small cities, social work, the Igino Giordani Centre, and 27 publishing houses.
 Pope Francis in praising Economy of Communion called on it to change "the rules of the game of the socio-economic system."
 John L. Allen Jr. has observed that it is hard to "pick a fight with a focolarino.
 They tend to be open, ego-free, and just relentlessly nice."

-The president of the Focolare Movement, who is always a Catholic lay woman is Margaret Karaam, who succeeded the second president (after Chiara Lubich) Maria Voce in 2021.
+The president of the Focolare Movement, who is always a Catholic lay woman is Margaret Karram, who succeeded the second president (after Chiara Lubich) Maria Voce in 2021.
 In accordance of the female presidency there is a male vice-president, at this moment Jésus Moran.